Azure-Samples/operator-insights-data-ingestion/samples/end-to-end/azure-databricks/README.md

 - You require continuous ingestion
 - The data you would like to ingest contains a transaction log (E.g. Delta file format)
   - In this scenario, your databricks ingestion workflow can convert to a file format that Azure Operator Insights supports
-- You wish to apply transformations or filtering to your data before it is ingested to your data product
+- You wish to apply transformations or filtering to your data before it is ingested to your Data Product

 ## Ingestion sample notebook